1983 Stanley Cup playoffs: (A1) Boston Bruins vs. (A3) Buffalo Sabres

 This was the second playoff series meeting between the two teams.
 This was a rematch of last year's Adams Division Semifinals, in which Boston won 3–1.

+Rick Middleton set an NHL record for most points in one series with 19 (5 goals and 14 assists).

 Brad Park scored the game-winner in game seven on a slapshot off a rebound of his own shot just seconds earlier.

 (P2) New York Islanders vs. (P4) New York Rangers

 This was the fifth playoff series meeting between these two teams.
 The Islanders won three of the previous four series, including both over the past two seasons.
 The latter of which the Islanders won in six games in the last year's Patrick Division Finals.

 Clarence Campbell Conference

 (N1) Chicago Black Hawks vs. (N2) Minnesota North Stars

 This was the second playoff series meeting between these two teams.
 This was a rematch of last year's Norris Division Semifinals, in which Chicago won in an upset 3–1.